-On Sunday, April 14, Florida TaxWatch joins the taxpayers in our state in celebrating Florida Taxpayer Independence Day 2019.
+On Thursday, April 14, Florida TaxWatch joins the taxpayers in our state in celebrating Florida Taxpayer Independence Day 2022.
 On that day, Floridians are finally earning money for themselves–not for the tax collector.
 This symbolic date assumes that every dollar earned since January 1 goes to pay federal, state, and local tax obligations.
 This measure of tax burden is based on the relative size of all taxes paid in Florida to our state’s total personal income.
 In 2022, for the average Florida household, paying its taxes takes 103 out of 365 days, nearly three and a half months.